A Decade of Grief After Losing My Son to Suicide

 Here, just for now, I stay here now.
 I am grateful for this place, a pause after a chaotic several months of the rest of the world spinning out of control.
 My heart’s joy, my life’s light, the book of my life–I wish so much you had stayed to live past the chapters of pain.
 I wish I could have done more to help heal wounds that I bore (and still bear) too.
 I miss you so much my son.

 So many days, so much time having passed and yet still as it has been still these past 10 years.
-Sometimes, it’s as though I am in some kind of fog, a fog, a thick, can’t-see-clear kind of Where did you go, my child, where did you go?
+Sometimes, it’s as though I am in some kind of fog, a fog, a thick, can’t-see-clear kind of fog, and through a mist: Where did you go, my child, where did you go?

 Were you?
 Are you?
 Where are you?